 - Reduced mobility or walking less than one block per day

 - Inability to raise arms above the shoulders

-- Concerns from others about? (family member, relatives, friends, or others)
+- Concerns from others (family member, relatives, friends, or others) about safe driving

 The common functional limitations that can impact on safe control of car as we grow older are motor, visual and cognitive as listed below:-